 - History of HIPAA

 The Health Insurance Portability and Accountability Act, originally known as the Kennedy-Kassebaum Bill, is a set of regulations that became law in 1996.
 Learn more about HIPAA- how it was formed, definitions, and regulations within the law, and best practices to ensure you’re in compliance.

 - The Basics of Choosing the Right Electronic Health Records Software

 When selecting Electronic Health Records Software, there’s certain criteria that must be evaluated and/or considered to ensure that you’re choosing a system that works for your practice.
 Use the elements and features described in this article to guide you.

 - Cloud or Server-Based Electronic Medical Records System?

-This article explains some of the differences from a cloud-based EMR software, and one that uses an in-house server.
-Both have their advantages, but it all depends on what you need and what works best with your current systems and for the workflow of your office.
+This article explains some of the differences between a cloud-based EMR software, and one that uses an in-house server.
+Both have their advantages, but it all depends on what you need and what works best with your current systems and the workflow of your office.

 - How an EMR System can Save Your Practice